datocms/old-website/src/docs/ui-extensions/sdk-reference.md

 ### Examples

-You can take a look at some extensions we already made in our [Github repository](https://github.com/datocms/ui-extensions-sdk/tree/master/examples/).
+If you have doubts regarding how to structure the logic of your extension, please take a look at some examples we already made available in our [Github repository](https://github.com/datocms/ui-extensions-sdk/tree/master/examples/).

 ### Table of Contents